 Wilkerson was a pioneering driver of the Blacklist.
 But it is difficult to make sense of his motives.
 The portrait of Wilkerson that emerges is a complex one.
 He is considered by some to have merely been a henchman of the studio heads, eager to wage a war for them in exchange for advertising commitments and entrance to their inner circle.
 Larry Ceplair, author of The Inquisition in Hollywood, says Wilkerson was little more than a "cheerleader" parroting anti-communist rhetoric spewed by politicians and business titans.
 But others, including Wilkerson's son Willie and writers and actors who were blacklisted, view Wilkerson as a shadowy, organized-crime-connected figure who ran roughshod over Hollywood and used his column as a bully pulpit to ruin people's lives for his personal gain.

 Wilkerson, it should be noted, wasn't alone.
-Syndicated columnists like Walter Winchell and Hedda Hopper also railed against communism.
+Syndicated columnists such as Walter Winchell and Hedda Hopper also railed against communism.
 But as THR's owner, editor and publisher, Wilkerson had unique influence at his publication.
 And whereas Winchell, Hopper and others spoke to a national audience about Hollywood's sins, Wilkerson wrote specifically to an industry audience, thereby exercising much more direct influence and power.
 His daily columns, which used the "W.R.
 Wilkerson" byline, were brash and bold.
 He threw around the word "commies" regularly, named names and questioned whether people could explain their loyalty to or membership in the Communist Party.

-It was pretty simple, says Clancy Sigal, a talent agent-cum-writer whom Wilkerson once tried to have fired -- no one wanted to appear in one of Wilkerson's columns: "People for about 10 years were scared to death of Billy and scared to death of THR," he says.
+It was pretty simple, says Clancy Sigal, a talent agent-cum-writer whom Wilkerson once tried to have fired: No one wanted to appear in one of Wilkerson's columns.
+"People for about 10 years were scared to death of Billy and scared to death of THR," he says.

 Wilkerson was born in Nashville in 1890 to a cardsharp father who went by the name "Big Dick" and, as family lore has it, won the bottling rights for Coca-Cola in 13 Southern states in one poker game, only to lose them in another.
 A practicing Roman Catholic who wound up marrying six times, the younger Wilkerson briefly considered the priesthood before studying medicine in Philadelphia until his father passed away, leaving Wilkerson with a pile of inherited gambling debts.
 Needing to support himself and his mother, he began working at a small nickelodeon theater in New Jersey, in time climbing through the lower ranks of the East Coast film industry -- a sales job here, a gig producing one-reelers for a small production company there, eventually becoming a district manager in charge of distribution for Universal Pictures during the Carl Laemmle era.
 In 1927, he even tried, and failed, to start his own studio.